doveliyuchen/GVGAI_GYM/README.md

-# GVGAI-JPype: LLM Benchmark for General Video Game AI
+# GVGAI-GYM: LLM Benchmark for General Video Game AI

 A benchmark for evaluating **Large Language Models (LLMs)** on the [GVGAI](http://www.gvgai.net) game suite.
 Games are defined in **VGDL** (Video Game Description Language).
 This fork replaces the original subprocess + TCP-socket architecture with a **JPype direct-JVM bridge**, eliminating port management and serialisation overhead while keeping the Gymnasium API identical.